 - Encourage cycling in a position which will make them more noticeable to motorists

 - Teach the child how to deal with specific junctions.

 To request FREE Bikeability Level 2 or 3 training in your school please contact our Bikeability Contractor:

 Lance Chatfield – Community School Sports Manager, Plymouth School Sports Partnership

 Mobile: 07967 488315 Landline: 01752 515384

-If your child’s school is not hosting our FREE Level 3 training, for whatever reason, you can arrange FREE Level 3 training direct with our Bikeability contractor (contact details above) Please note the minimum group size is two children) Please complete the booking form below to request bespoke training:
+If your child’s school is not hosting our FREE Level 3 training, for whatever reason, you can arrange FREE Level 3 training direct with our Bikeability contractor (contact details above) Please note the minimum group size is two children so why not bring your child’s friend?

 Have you visited the new Cycle Training area at Hamlin Lane Playing fields, Exeter (near Polsloe Bridge Station)?
 We have re-surfaced this area and there is a real road layout, with junctions and roundabouts and is a great chance to practice cycling in a traffic-free area.